wmedrano/bats/README.md

 ### Lightweight

-Bats should be lightweight enough to run on a Raspberry Pi.
+bats! should be lightweight enough to run on a Raspberry Pi.

 # Build

 ## Dependencies

-Bats depends on Guile Scheme, LV2, and Jack.
+bats! depends on Guile Scheme, LV2, and Jack.
 To see a more detailed set of dependencies, see the "Install Dependencies" section of `./.github/workflows/test.yml`.